UNITED STATES

 Note 2.
 Recently Issued Accounting Standards

-In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848).
+In March 2020, the Financial Accounting Standards Board (the “FASB”) issued Accounting Standards Update (“ASU”) 2020-04, Reference Rate Reform (Topic 848).
 This new update provides optional expedients to ease the potential burden of accounting for the effects of reference rate reform as it pertains to contracts, hedging relationships and other transactions affected by the discontinuation of the London Interbank Offered Rate (“LIBOR”) or by another reference rate expected to be discontinued.
-These amendments are effective immediately and may be applied prospectively to modifications made or relationships entered into or evaluated on or before December 31, 2022.
-The Company is in the process of evaluating the impact of the pronouncement.
+These amendments were effective immediately and may be applied prospectively to modifications made or relationships entered into or evaluated on or before December 31, 2022.
+This standard did not have a material impact on the Company’s Consolidated Financial Statements.

 Note 3.
 Revenues from Contracts with Customers